gabortill/angularjs-style-guide/README.md

 ## File naming
-Use the following a pattern for naming files that describes the component's feature then (optionally) its type: feature.type.js
+Use the following a pattern for naming files that describes the component's feature then its type: feature.type.js

 **why?**